Sarah627/Java_miniatures/README.md

 - importing statement is placed before class declaration.

-- simple java program takes input from user to calculate the area of a circle: you can simply see the file here: [ComputeCircleArea.java](/Test%20Files%20Elementary/ComputeArea.java)
+- simple Java program takes input from user to calculate the area of a circle: you can simply see the file here: [ComputeCircleArea.Java](/Test%20Files%20Elementary/ComputeArea.Java)

   ![circle area](./images/calculate%20circle%20area.png)

 - so, at any point you want to take user input:
-  1. `import java.util.Scanner;`
+  1. `import Java.util.Scanner;`
   2. inside main method block of code
      `Scanner input = new Scanner(System.in);`
   3. based on what data you want to take, e.g. prompt user to enter integer: